-- Make a pact with yourself to treat your body with respect, which includes eating well and not embarking on punishing exercise routines, or taking drugs.
+- Make a pact with yourself to treat your body with respect, which includes eating well and not embarking on punishing exercise routines, fad diets or taking drugs.

-- Try to shift to a healthier focus of how your body functions and consider all it helps you do in life, rather than just focusing on how it looks.
+- Try to shift to a healthier focus of how your body functions and consider all your body helps you do in life, rather than just focusing on how your body looks.

 - Get informed by reading up on body image issues.

-- Develop reasons for exercising (such as stress release, vitality or improved concentration), rather than concentrating only on changing your body shape.
+- Develop reasons for exercising that are not focused on your body's appearance (such as stress release, vitality or improved concentration), rather than concentrating only on changing your body shape.